Compare ETS

 Compliance

 One year.
-Entities must surrender allowances for the previous emissions year by the end of August.
+Entities must surrender allowances for the previous year by the end of August.

-The penalty shall not exceed either three times the average market price of allowances of the given compliance year or KRW 100,000 (USD 76.58) per tonne.
+The penalty shall not exceed either three times the average market price of allowances of the given compliance year.

 Market Regulation

 MARKET PARTICIPATION: Compliance entities.
 Limited participation for non-compliance entities.
 Initially limited to compliance entities, the “market maker” system was introduced in Phase 2 to improve market liquidity.
-Market makers are third-party participants in the K-ETS who can draw on a separate government-held reserve of allowances (at the time five million), set aside at the time of original allocation, to increase liquidity in the market through daily allowance trade.
+Market makers are third-party participants in the K-ETS who can draw on a separate government-held reserve of allowances set aside at the time of original allocation, to increase liquidity in the market through daily allowance trade.
 Three new financial firms were appointed in 2021, in addition to the two market makers that had been appointed in 2019.
-In December 2022, the government announced a further two market makers to begin operating from 2023.
+In December 2022, the government announced a further two market makers who began operating from 2023.
 Eight market makers were appointed later in 2023.
+In 2025, a total of nine market makers were admitted to the K-ETS market.

 From Phase 3, as per the 2012 “Emissions Trading Act” and the Presidential Decree, non-compliance entities in the form of other non-market maker domestic financial intermediaries can participate in the secondary market and trade allowances on the Korea Exchange (KRX).
-In line with this, 20 financial intermediaries were approved for participation in the carbon market from 2021 (the total as of December 2023 is 21 financial intermediaries).
-Though, they initially could only hold up to 200,000 allowances each, to avoid excessive market share, this number was increased to 500,000 in December 2022, and again to one million in 2023.
+In line with this, 20 financial intermediaries were approved for participation in the carbon market from 2021 (the total as of December 2025 was 21 financial intermediaries).
+Though they initially could only hold up to 200,000 allowances each, to avoid excessive market shares, this number was increased to 500,000 in December 2022, and to 1 million in 2023.

 MARKET TYPES:

 Primary: Monthly auctions have been held since 2019.
-Sectors that receive 100% free allocation are not allowed to participate in auctions.
+Auctions are open to all companies with compliance obligations under the K-ETS.
 Auctions take place via the KRX.

 Secondary: The K-ETS has traditionally had a high share of over-the-counter transactions.
-Additionally, the KRX manages the platform where the spot secondary market transactions take place.
-Allowances, KCUs and KOCs are traded on the exchange for different vintage years.
-Consignment trading is set to be introduced in 2024.
+Additionally, the KRX manages the platform where secondary spot market transactions take place.
+Allowances, KCUs, and KOCs are traded on the exchange for different vintage years.
+Consignment trading was launched in November 2025.

 Other Information

-Ministry of Environment: Holds overall responsibility for the K-ETS.
+Ministry of Climate, Energy and Environment: Holds overall responsibility for the K-ETS.

-Ministry of Economy and Finance: Chairs the Allocation Committee; briefly held overall responsibility for the K-ETS between June 2016 and January 2018.
+Ministry of Economy and Finance: Established the Allocation Committee; briefly held overall responsibility for the K-ETS between June 2016 and January 2018.

 Korea Exchange (KRX): Trading and auctioning platform.